 Many of the original White Tower restaurants still operate as other restaurants, including a number in Richmond, Virginia.
-But the glory of the gleaming white chain is gone, and we respectfully ask that the White Tower chain return.
+But the glory of the gleaming white chain is gone, and Americans respectfully ask that the White Tower chain return.

 Yes, White Castle is still around, but for us White Tower fans, it is no substitute.
 What was great about White Tower was that they had GREAT pies, as well as those little burgers.
 Big question.
 We cannot recall if the hamburgers were round or square.